Ottawa Hospital Research Institute Patient Decision Aids Uncertainty Knowledge Values Support

 3. What can be done to make it easier for decision aids or decision support to be provided?

-• Who needs to approve the decision aid?
-Who could facilitate (or block) implementation of decision aids or decision support?
+• Who needs to "approve" the decision aid?

 1. Survey health professionals to identify barriers and facilitators influencing their use of decision aids and provision of decision support.
 There is a measurement tool based on the Ottawa Model of Research Use.